Menu

 I purchased a Yardworks Cordless Reel mower part [protected].
 I used it twice and found that it did a terrible job.
 It left 30% of the grass uncut.
 I had to borrow a lawn mower from someone and had no problem with the grass.
 31 days after purchasing the mower (they have 90 day return exchange the receipt says, with original packaging and receipt - which I...

-Read full review of Canadian Tire and 29 comments
+Read full complaint and 29 comments

 ComplaintsBoard